 Robert Dickinson of Lincoln, United Kingdom, joined Lincoln Territorial Battery 237, Royal Artillery, as a gunner in 1938.
 When World War II broke out he served in France.
 In 1940, he was involved in the evacuation from the beaches of Dunkirk.
 His battery also saw service in Syria, Iraq, Iran, and Libya, where he was taken prisoner in November 1941.

 Robert was imprisoned at Camp 59 in Servigliano between January 8, 1942 and January 24, 1943.
-Next he was imprisoned in Camp 53 Sforzacosta until his escape in September 1943 following the Italian Armistice.
+Next he was imprisoned in Camp 53 Sforzacosta.
+In time he was transferred north and interned at P.G.
+112/IV.

 After escaping, Robert found shelter with a family in Gassino in northern Italy.
 In October 1944, he joined the Partisan fight against the German forces.